jakobgoerke/hackthebox-machine-writeups/Inception/Readme.md

 We check the apache2.conf, and it has nothing, but it says that there is ports.conf as well

-We check that and it doesnt have anythiong specific but it has something which i had totally forgotten to check!!
+We check that and it doesnt have anything specific but it has something which i had totally forgotten to check!!
 ```
 # If you just change the port or add more ports here, you will likely also
 # have to change the VirtualHost statement in